scalar-labs/scalardl/docs/applications/simple-bank-account/README.md

 You should now have written and compiled your contracts.
 Before you can execute them, however, you will need to register them on the ScalarDL network.
 We will make use of the tools available in the [ScalarDL Client SDK](https://github.com/scalar-labs/scalardl-client-sdk) `client/bin` directory to register and execute the contracts.
 Please make sure you have access to this directory.

 Now, you will need to have your certificate (e.g. `client.pem`) and its corresponding private key (e.g. `client-key.pem`), and ScalarDL up and running.
-Edit `client.properties` (found in the `contract/conf` directory) to suit your configuration.
+Edit `client.properties` (found in the `conf` directory) to suit your configuration.
 It should contain lines that look something like:

 ```bash
 scalar.dl.client.server.host=localhost